Ko Pha-ngan: History

-Originally the island was administered from Ko Samui District.
+Originally the island was administered by Ko Samui District.
 The minor district (king amphoe) Ko Pha-ngan was established on 1 October 1970, then consisting of the two tambons, Ko Pha-ngan and Ban Tai.
 It was upgraded to a full district on 12 April 1977.
-Ko Tao subdistrict was established on 15 August 1982 by splitting off the three administrative villages on Ko Tao Island from Ko Pha-ngan subdistrict.
+Ko Tao subdistrict was established on 15 August 1982 by splitting off the three administrative villages on Ko Tao Island from Ko Phangan subdistrict.